severo/some_docs_on_georchestra/test_console_module.md

 ## Docker

-Download the codebase of the docker composition:
+Download the code base of the docker composition:

 ```bash
 cd ~/dev